cengiz-dev/angular-drag-and-drop/README.md

 ## Usage

 The `draggable` directive can be used on HTML elements or Angular components. `name` attribute is required on the elements/components marked as `draggable`.
-Template reference variables of drop areas should be passed into the `dropAreas` input parameter in order to be able to drop draggable into those areas.
+Template reference variables of drop areas should be passed into the `dropAreas` input parameter of the `draggable` in order for it to be droppable into those areas.

     <div draggable [dropAreas]="[myDropArea]" name="myDraggable"></div>

     <my-component draggable [dropAreas]="[myDropArea]" name="myComponentDraggable"></my-component>

 The `dropArea` component selector can be used on any HTML element.
-Note that `name` attributes are required for `dropArea` components.
+Note that `name` attributes are required for `dropArea` components and each `dropArea` should have a unique `name`.

     <div dropArea #myDropArea name="myDropArea"></div>